mipengine/mip-mag-design/src/icons/README.md

 Normally you can just put svg into [svg](./svg) folder under `src/icons` (details below) and run `gulp iconfont` or build the entire project normally, gulp will generate css files for us.

-You can use `.mag-icon-ICONNAME` in your HTML to use iconfont icons, and `ICONNAME` should be replaced by the svg file's basename (the one which don't contains `.svg` extension name).
+You can use `.icon-ICONNAME` in your HTML to use iconfont icons, and `ICONNAME` should be replaced by the svg file's basename (the one which don't contains `.svg` extension name).

 ## Add icons